 Nearly every important factory or mill is located on a railroad.
 The railroad and the factory work together.
 Railroads bring fuel and raw materials to the factory and take the manufactured products to markets.
-To make one article-such as a bicycle, a sewing machine, or a radio-dozens of different materials are needed, and these may come from places many miles away.
+To make one article-such as a bicycle, a sewing machine, a motion-picture projector, or television set-dozens of different materials are needed, and these may come from places many miles away.
 Often the parts are made in factories in different cities and assembled in another place.
 Railway transportation makes this possible.
 Tracks usually run directly into a factory where cars can be loaded and unloaded conveniently.